 Skip to content

 Target audience: Health professionals, managers, administrators and people involved in remote and Indigenous health and community services and development.

 Course summary: This course provides participants with the knowledge to improve Indigenous health outcomes, by providing information and strategies based around understanding the health and wellbeing of Aboriginal and Torres Strait Islander peoples.
-The course will explore the concept of 'remote', examine the significant challenges remote communities face and subsequent service delivery issues.
-The course also aims to expand on the social determinants of health to understand the poorer health outcomes experienced by Indigenous Australians.
-The course provides an opportunity to explore the cause and effect relationship of Australia's colonisation and development and the poorer health outcomes experience by Indigenous Australians.
+The course will examine the issues remote communities face and the subsequent impact on service delivery.
+It will also explore the social determinants of health, the cause and effect relationship of Australia's colonisation and development and the poorer health outcomes experience by Indigenous Australians.
 It will additionally examine living and working in remote areas as a professional, and explore sources of stress associated with remote practice and suggest strategies to manage stress.

 Fee payable: Yes, but please note that no fees apply for students enrolled in Flinders Remote Health Award Courses following provision of a student number

 Delivery mode: On site

 Short Course Administration Officer